-у either a matrix of exon-level counts or a DGEList object with (at least) elements counts (table of counts summarized at the exon level) and samples (data frame containing information about experimental group, library size and normalization factor for the library size).
+У either a matrix of exon-level counts or a DGEList object with (at least) elements counts (table of counts summarized at the exon level) and samples (data frame containing information about experimental group, library size and normalization factor for the library size).
 Each row of y should represent one exon. geneID vector of length equal to the number of rows of y, which provides the gene identifier for each exon in y.
-These identifiers are used to group the relevant exons into genes for the gene-level analysis of splice variation. dispersion scalar (in future a vector will also be allowed) supplying the negative binomial dispersion parameter to be used in the negative binomial generalized linear model. group factor supplying the experimental group/condition to which each sample (column of y) belongs.
-If NULL (default) the function will try to extract if from y, which only works if y is a DGEList object.
+These identifiers are used to group the relevant exons into genes for the gene-level analysis of splice variation. dispersion negative binomial dispersion.
+Single numeric value. group factor supplying the experimental group/condition to which each sample (col- umn of y) belongs.
+If NULL (default) the function will try to extract if from y, which only works if y is a DGEList object. estimate.genewise.disp logical, should genewise dispersions (as opposed to a common dispersion value) be computed if the dispersion argument is NULL? trace logical, whether or not verbose comments should be printed as function is run.
+Default is FALSE.